 Classroom,” World History Connected 15, no. 2 (June 2018).

-Prof. Sepinwall's research focuses on the late 18th and early 19th centuries, particularly in France and Haiti.
-Her scholarship focuses on the origins
+Prof. Sepinwall's research focuses on the histories of France and of Haiti.
+Past

 the impact of the Haitian Revolution in the United States and France; a comparative